-- The Commission continues to advocate for all of our long-term youth to receive the following evidence based programming and services:

-- o Intensive Mental Health Care

-- o Comprehensive Substance Abuse Treatment

-- Substance Abuse Education

-- o Anger Management

-- o Gang Intervention

-- Victim Impact & Awareness

-- o Restorative Justice

-- o Life Skills

-- o Comprehensive Re-Entry Services

-- Replace the mandatory bi-monthly Alcohol Anonymous meetings currently being offered to youths on the Pine 4 housing unit with voluntary Narcotics Anonymous meetings that can be offered to all youth at the facility.
+Restorative Justice Life Skills Comprehensive Re-Entry Services Replace the mandatory bi-monthly Alcohol Anonymous meetings currently being offered to youths on the Pine 4 housing unit with voluntary Narcotics Anonymous meetings that can be offered to all youth at the facility.

-SECURE YOUTH TREATMENT FACILITY SECURE TRACK - S.O.A.R.R.
-PROGRAM
+SECURE YOUTH TREATMENT FACILITY SECURE TRACK - S.O.A.R.R43 PROGRAM

-YES NO N/A COMMENTS Secure Track / S.O.A.R.R.
-Plan X A copy of these plans can be found in the attachments.
+SECURE TRACK - 5.0.A.R.R.
+TROOKAM YES NO N/A COMMENTS Secure Track / S.O.A.R.R.
+Plan 44 X A copy of these plans can be found in the attachments.
 Population X The population was one youth.
-The facility is expecting this number to rise significantly in the next year.
+The county is anticipating this population will rise significantly in the next year.
 Youth Returning from the Department of Juvenile Justice-DJJ X None.
 However, there was one youth who had returned from DJJ when we inspected the facility in August 2023.
+Dual System Youth 45 X There were no dual system youth in the Secure Track program.
+Classification & Housing X X Youth are classified according to Title 15.
+However, Secure Track youth were not always housed based upon their classifications.
+At one point during this inspection period, the entire population of the facility was housed together in one unit.
+This included: male, female, and transgendered youth.
+Youths